 Q.5) What is the solution?

 A.5) For one, the stranded cost fee should have been a fixed (non-variable) charge.
 The wholesale market, and the prices set there, would have traded more predictably.
 New entrants could have been offering their services in the market long before now.
+Equally important, incumbent utilities should not have relied solely on spot markets to serve load.
+This approach led to excessive volatility for unprotected end customers in San Diego.
+Retail suppliers must enter into forward contracts to provide stable rates, especially to small end customers.
+But customers must also receive price signals.
+If end customers can respond to price signals, wholesale prices will moderate.
+Finally, leaving the incumbent in the roles both of energy transporter and energy seller sets up an inherent conflict of interest, creating unnecessary barriers to new entrants.
+We advocate requiring larger customers, at a minimum, to shop for non-incumbent suppliers.
+This provides a jump-start to the compeitive retail market.

 Q.6) So, in the meantime, aren’t the price caps the right solution?